Ever feel like every chart you open is reacting to the same hidden drumbeat? That drumbeat has a name: correlation.

 Why Everything Seems Connected (Because It Is)

-On the surface, markets look like a busy city at rush hour—equities streaking one way, currencies flashing another, commodities rumbling in their own lane.
-But zoom out and it’s more like a choreographed dance.
+On the surface, markets look like a busy city at rush hour, equities streaking one way, currencies flashing another, commodities rumbling in their own lane.
+Click through enough symbols and it feels chaotic, like random traffic with no design.
+But zoom out and it starts to look more like a choreographed dance.
 The steps vary, the music changes tempo, yet the dancers stay in time.
-That synchrony is correlation—the tendency for assets to move together, either in the same direction (positive) or in opposite directions (negative).
+That synchrony is correlation, the tendency for assets to move together, either in the same direction (positive) or in opposite directions (negative).

 The Four Big Reasons Assets Correlate